 Remember when you called your Internet provider because you couldn’t get House of Cards to play on Netflix?
 And they told you to first check if your cable modem was plugged in?
 This is that step.
 Except it’s more like piloting the Apollo space capsule: there are a thousand switches to check, and if you bump the wrong one, bad things happen.

-If you’ve made any of the mistakes below, you won’t be the first person:
+If you’ve made any of the mistakes below, you’ll soon see your Facebook ads not working:

 - Used the wrong URL for your ad’s target destination

 - Forgot to add your Facebook tracking pixel to your landing pages

 - Didn’t set the right objective for Facebook to optimize on

 - Left a campaign, ad set, or ad set to “OFF“

 - Sent traffic to a landing page you haven’t published

 - Used an expired credit card to pay for your ads